St. Albans School (Washington, D.C.): Modernizing St. Albans

 In 1971, NCS proposed to St. Albans that the schools consolidate their administrative structures into “one coeducational school environment … on the Cathedral Close,” citing the benefit of shared resources and increasing competition from well-funded public schools.
-Martin, weary about the large size of a merged school and wage differences between St. Albans and NCS faculty, expressed reservations.
+Martin, wary about the large size of a merged school and wage differences between St. Albans and NCS faculty, expressed reservations.
 Others on the board were more concerned about losing the character of an all-boys school.
 Evidently, the two schools never merged, but they expanded their coordinate academic and athletic offerings throughout the decade, building upon the already co-ed chorus and theater programs.
 A joint newspaper, called The Exchanged, exists today.

 Martin retired in 1977, with a new gymnasium and academic building—called the Steuart Building—under construction.
 He was replaced by Mark Mullin, an Episcopal priest and assistant headmaster at the all-boys Blue Ridge School near Charlottesville, Virginia.
 Mullin ushered in several changes within his first few years, including a year-long writer-in-residence program, a new social service requirement, and the establishment of several travel fellowships for students and teachers.
 Mullin also cultivated relationships with various international schools, including the Keio School in Japan and Stamford School in England, to develop student exchange programs.

 Throughout the 1990s, Mullin managed to significantly raise faculty salaries to the highest median among independent schools in the region, competing with the wages given to local public school teachers.
 He also renovated the aging Lane-Johnston and True-Lucas buildings.
 Yet, with donations lethargic and expenditures high, St. Albans entered 1997 with substantial financial difficulties.
 Combined with other strategic disagreements, the Board of Governors forced Mullin to resign in June of that year.
 The decision was highly controversial; many faculty members threatened to resign.

 John McCune, longtime history teacher and Upper School head at St. Albans, emerged from retirement to serve as the school’s headmaster between 1997 and 1999.
 McCune was widely seen as a unifying force, helping to bridge the deep divisions that emerged during the previous few years.
 He rebuilt the Board of Governors (all members resigned after the Mullin resignation), increased fundraising levels, and restored normality at the student and faculty level.

 Zebulon Vance Wilson was selected in 1999 as the seventh headmaster of St. Albans.
 In his first few years, Wilson developed a teaching mentorship program for faculty, established the School of Public Service, and expanded elective course offerings.
 He also spearheaded the school’s two largest capital campaigns, each of which raised tens of millions of dollars for the school.